Professor Ben Simmons

 - MSc, Educational Research, University of Exeter

-- Fellow - Higher Education Academy (FHEA)
+- Fellow - Higher Education Academy (FHEA).

-- EDU4101: Controversial Issues in Special and Inclusive Education
+- EDU4101: Controversial Issues in Special and Inclusive Education (module leader)

-- EDU5101: Supporting Learners with Additional Needs
+- EDU5101: Supporting Learners with Additional Needs (module leader).

 Areas of expertise

-- Inclusive Education
+- Special and Inclusive Education

-- Profound and Multiple Learning Disabilities (PMLD)
+- Profound and Multiple Learning Difficulties (PMLD)

 Research supervision